Ibadi revolt: Occupation of Mecca and Medina

-Following Abd al-Wahid's arrival in Medina, the local army was organized and sent to fight the rebels under the command of Abd al-Aziz ibn Abdallah ibn Amr; at the same time, Abu Hamzah appointed a deputy over Mecca and began his own advance to the north, with Balj leading his vanguard.
-The Medinese force got as far as Qudayd, but there they were attacked by the Ibadis and a complete rout ensued.
-Many of the Medinese, including Abd al-Aziz and a large number of Quraysh, were killed, and the survivors fled the battlefield.
-With the way now clear before him, Abu Hamzah entered Medina in October 747; Abd al-Wahid fled for Syria, and the city fell to the Kharijites.
+After Abd al-Wahid reached Medina, he organized the local army and sent it to fight the Ibadis, with Abd al-Aziz ibn Abdallah ibn Amr leading the forces.
+Meanwhile, Abu Hamzah appointed a deputy over Mecca and led his army north, with Balj commanding the vanguard.
+The Medinese army was defeated at Qudayd, where many, including Abd al-Aziz and several members of the Quraysh, were killed.
+With no opposition left, Abu Hamzah entered Medina in October 747.
+Abd al-Wahid fled to Syria, and the city fell to the Kharijites.